alimomennasab/alimomennasab/README.md

 ### Hey! ✌️
-I'm Ali Momennasab, an incoming freshman studying computer science at Cal Poly Pomona!
+I'm Ali Momennasab, a freshman studying computer science at Cal Poly Pomona!

 I have interests in deep learning (particularly in healthcare applications), IOS app development, and everything in between.

-- 🤖 I'm currently improving my deep learning skills to eventually pursue its applications in healthcare.
+Right now, I'm growing my deep learning skills while building an improved class registration portal for Cal Poly Pomona at [BroncoDirectMe](https://github.com/BroncoDirectMe).

 If you want to reach out, please DM me on Twitter at [@MomennasabAli](https://twitter.com/MomennasabAli).
 Happy to answer any questions or collaborate!